Steiner Type Packing Problems in Digraphs: A Survey: Introduction

 \subsection{Further terminology and notation}

 A digraph is {\em connected} if its underlying graph is connected.
 A digraph $D$ is {\em semicomplete} if for every distinct $x,y\in V(D)$ at least one of the arcs $xy,yx$ is in $D$.
 A digraph $D$ is {\em locally semicomplete} if $N^-(x)$ and $N^+(x)$ induce semicomplete digraphs for every vertex $x$ of $D$.
 A digraph is {\em locally in-semicomplete} (resp. {\em locally out-semicomplete}) if $N^-(x)$ (resp. $N^+(x)$) induces a semicomplete digraph for every vertex $x$ of $D$.
-A digraph $D$ is {\em quasi-transitive}, if for any triple $x,y,z$ of distinct vertices of $D$, if $xy$ and $yz$ are arcs of $D$ then either $xz$ or $zx$ or both are arcs of $D.$ A digraph $D$ is {\em symmetric} if every arc in $D$ belongs to a $2$-cycle.
-That is, if $xy \in A(D)$ then $yx \in A(D)$.
+A {\em split digraph} is a digraph whose vertex set is a disjoint union of two nonempty sets $V_1$ and $V_2$ such that $V_1$ is an independent set and the subdigraph induced by $V_2$ is semicomplete.
+A digraph $D$ is {\em quasi-transitive}, if for any triple $x,y,z$ of distinct vertices of $D$, if $xy$ and $yz$ are arcs of $D$ then either $xz$ or $zx$ or both are arcs of $D.$ A digraph $D$ is {\em symmetric} if $xy \in A(D)$ then $yx \in A(D)$.
 In other words, a symmetric digraph $D$ can be obtained from its underlying undirected graph $G$ by replacing each edge of $G$ with the corresponding arcs of both directions, that is, $D=\overleftrightarrow{G}.$ For a digraph $D$, its {\em reverse} $D^{\rm rev}$ is a digraph with the same vertex set such that $xy\in A(D^{\rm rev})$ if and only if $yx\in A(D)$.
 Note that if a digraph $D$ is {\em symmetric} then $D^{\rm rev}=D$.
 A digraph is {\em $k$-regular} if the out-degree and in-degree of every vertex equals $k$.
 A digraph $D$ is {\em Eulerian} if $D$ is connected and $d^+(x)=d^-(x)$ for every vertex $x\in V(D)$.
+Observe that a connected symmetric digraph is Eulerian.